Izzy-M/birthday-day-finder/README.md

  ## Installation instructions
  For any user to get access to this project, follow the following instructions:
-  *Download the Zip folder of this repository
+  - Download the Zip folder of this repository
-  *Unzip the downloaded folder
+  - Unzip the downloaded folder
-  *Move or rename your unzipped folder
+  - Move or rename your unzipped folder
-  *Locate the index.html file
+  - Locate the index.html file
-  *Open with your favourite browser
+  - Open with your favourite browser

   ### Installation requirements
+   the only requirement is a computer having
+    - A function computer
+    - Broweser application
+    - Internent connection to download the files

  ## Visit site